-So far it's in the form of an ebook, available through Amazon here.
-In the near future, it should also become a print book (paperback) and an ebook on other e-tailers.
+It's available both as an ebook and as a paperback (your choice), available through Amazon here.
+In the near future, it should also become an ebook on other e-tailers.
 Amazon assumes most ebook readers will read on a Kindle, but they have free apps so you can also read on your computer, on a tablet, on an iPad, or even on your phone if you like reading one sentence at a time.

 For those of you thinking, "Gee, haven't you been writing a lot of books lately?" the answer is that I've finally been able to retire from that pesky day job and get back to some stories I'd sort-of written as long ago as a dozen years, and get them into final form.
 (Besides, aren't more books good?)